-• ELECTION OF DIRECTORS WITHHOLD AUTHORITY to vote for all nominees listed to the right [] (INSTRUCTION: To withhold authority to vote for any individual nominee, strike a line through the nominee's name in the list below.)
-Hugh E. Bradley, Michael J. Hall, I. Edgar Hendrix, Paul K. Lackey, Bradley S. Vetal, John S. Zink MENT OF ERNST & YOUNG LLP AS ORS OF THE COMPANY FOR THE If authority to vote FOR any nominee is not withheld, this proxy will be voted for such nominee.
-INST ABSTAIN] [] Share ownership label 4" x 1 1/2" NOTE SUCH OTHER B HE MEETING OR ANY AD USINESS AS MAY PROPERLY COME BEFORE JOURNMENT THEREOF (Please sign exactly as name appears hereon.
+PROPOSAL 1: FOR all nominees (except as marked to the contrary) ELECTION OF DIRECTORS WITHHOLD AUTHORITY to vote for all nominees listed to the right (INSTRUCTION: To withhold authority to vote for any individual nominee, strike a line through the nominee's name in the list below.) [] [] Hugh E. Bradley, Michael J. Hall, I. Edgar Hendrix, Paul K. Lackey, Bradley S. Vetal, John S. Zink If authority to vote FOR any nominee is not withheld, this proxy will be voted for such nominee.
+PROPOSAL 2: To ratify the appointment of Ernst & Yo Independent Auditors of the Company for Year 2003. the Fiscal Share ownership label 4" x 1 1/8" [] FOR [] AGAINST [] ABSTAIN (Please sign exactly as name appears hereon.
 When signing as attorney, executor, administrator, trustee, guardian, etc., give full title as such.
 For joint accounts, each joint owner should sign.)
 This proxy will also be voted in accordance with the discretion of the proxies or proxy on any other business.
-Receipt is hereby acknowledged of the Notice of Annual Meeting and Proxy Statement of the Company dated September 17, 2001.
-(Signature) (Signature if held jointly)
+Receipt is hereby acknowledged of the Notice of Annual Meeting and Proxy NOTE SUCH OTHER BUSINESS AS MAY PRO ADERLY COME REFORE THE Statement of the Company dated September 16, 2002.
+MEETING OR ANY ADJOURNMENT THEREOF.
+PERLI CUME DEFURE INE (Signature) (Signature if held jointly)